 Footwear companies design their shoes for specific activities.
 These can include things like running, hiking, sports, and more.
 One of the most important parts of understanding why sole separation occurs is learning about and using the right shoes for your activity.
 For example, using hiking shoes to run track and field activities will damage the shoes quickly and cause sole separation.

 While washing machines are very useful, they aren’t the best for cleaning your shoes.
-The washing machine separates the soles from the rest of the components, and the dryer can shrink the shoes and damage the soles.
+If you put your boots in the washing machine, it separates the soles from the rest of the components, and the dryer can shrink the shoes and damage the soles.
 If you can, avoid putting them in the washer and dryer altogether.

 With this information, you now have a solid understanding of why the soles separate from your shoes.
-For your next pair of traveling shoes or hiking boots, remember to visit ALTAI® for a great selection.
+For your next pair of outdoor or urban boots, remember to visit ALTAI® for a great selection.